 Having built a solid foundation of service and trust through the years, RCBC embodied these values as cornerstones in making its brand meaningful to consumers in the financial services sector.
-Bringing to life messages on customer service became central to the Bank's campaign, anchoring it in the reality that client relationships are at the heart of RCBC.
+Bringing to life messages on customer service became central to the bank's campaign, anchoring it in the reality that client relationships are at the heart of RCBC.

-This message ultimately found its expression in the tagline "We believe in you," - a line encapsulating RCBC's vision not for itself but for the people it serves.
-It became a clear message that this is not about the Bank, but what the Bank can do for you.
-It is rooted in a unique insight about what makes strong relationships; about how, working together with its clients, the Bank can be a strong partner in creating possibilities with them through its line-up of financial products and services.
+This message ultimately finds its expression in the tagline "Partners through Generations," - a line encapsulating RCBC's strong partnerships built over the last six decades and passed on to future generations.

+It becomes a clear message that this is not about the bank, but what the bank can do for its customers.
+It is rooted in the insight that the bank can be a strong partner in creating possibilities with a formidable line-up of financial products and services.

-"We Believe In You" is a statement inspired by hours of talking to customers and listening to their needs.
-It amplifies the importance that the Bank has placed in building great customer relationships.
+RCBC amplifies the importance it has placed in building great customer relationships.
 It understands that every Filipino works hard in order to achieve their dreams.
 It is RCBC's commitment that it will be there to provide its clients with the right financial tools to help them achieve their dreams.